josephvano/kube/README.md

 ```bash
 # kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"
 ```

+## Join Worker Nodes

+After master is initialized and the pod networking is setup, you can have each worker node join the cluster.

+Go ahead and ssh into each worker node and run the `kubadm join` command you copied from the initialization of the master node.
+Ensure the ip of the master node is correct and accessible to the worker nodes.

 ## Hosts setup
 These are just some steps to make it easier to navigate through your cluster.